International-Data-Spaces-Association/ids-specification/README.md

 ## About versions of the Dataspace Protocol

 The specification of the Dataspace Protocol is work in progress and subject to change.
 Since [version 0.8](https://github.com/International-Data-Spaces-Association/ids-specification/releases/tag/v0.8) the specification is stable with changes in details.
+The current release version has the tag `2024/1`.
 All changes made to the specification can be reviewed in the [GitHub repository](https://github.com/International-Data-Spaces-Association/ids-specification/).

 > __NOTE:__ A versioning scheme beside the commits to the repository is not available but will be provided in the future.